tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/manage.rst

    one manually.
 This concerns all marketplaces.

 .. tip::
-   - If your chosen carrier isn't one supported by Odoo, you can still create a carrier bearing its name (e.g. create a carrier named `Colissimo`).
+   - If your chosen carrier isn't one supported by CoquiAPPs, you can still create a carrier bearing its name (e.g. create a carrier named `Colissimo`).
 This name is case insensitive, but be careful about typos, as Amazon won't recognize them.
    - Create a delivery carrier named `Self Delivery` to inform Amazon that you make your own